Archie Karas: The Run

 In December 1992, after losing his entire bankroll, Karas drove to Vegas with his car and $50 in his wallet.
 After arriving at The Mirage, Karas recognized a fellow poker player from Los Angeles and convinced him to lend him $10,000.
 Karas quickly turned the loan into $30,000 playing $200/$400 limit Razz.
 Karas paid $20,000 to his backer, who was more than content.

-With a little over $10,000 in his pocket, Karas went to a bar with a pool table adjacent from the Liberace Plaza on East Tropicana.
+With a little over $10,000 in his pocket, Karas went to a bar with a pool table adjacent to the Liberace Plaza on East Tropicana.
 There he found a wealthy and respected poker and pool player.
 Karas refused to reveal his name for the sake of his opponent's reputation; he simply referred to him as "Mr. X".
 They started playing 9-ball pool at $5,000 a game, raising the stakes as time went on.
 After Karas had won several hundred thousand dollars, they raised the stakes to $40,000 a game.
 Many gamblers and professional poker players watched Karas play at stakes never seen before.
 Karas ended up winning $1,200,000.
 The two decided to play poker at Binion's Horseshoe, where Karas won an additional $3,000,000 from Mr. X. Karas was willing to gamble everything he had won and continued to raise the stakes to a level few dared to play at.

 With a bankroll of $4 million, Karas gambled his bankroll up to $7 million after spending only three months in Las Vegas.
 By now, many poker players had heard of Mr. X's losses to Karas.
 Only the best players dared to challenge him.
 Karas sat at the Binion's Horseshoe's poker table with 5 of his 7 million dollars in front of him, waiting for any players willing to play for such stakes.